karthik1124/karthik1124/README.md

 - :v: An engineer who is proficient in his field yet always eager to learn more.

 - :computer: I am a programmer at `LeetCode`, `GeeksForGeeks`, `HackerRank`.
-- :student: I’m currently pursuring `Btech` in `Computer Science and Artificial Intelligence`.
+- :student: I’m currently working as `Software Engineer 2` in `Juniper Networks`.
 - :yum: Always `learns new things`.
 - :thinking: I’m currently open for a new `job opportunity`, this is [MY RESUME](https://karthik1124.github.io/resume.pdf).
 - :roll_eyes: You can visit [MY WEBSITE](https://karthik1124.github.io/).